elixir-geolix/geolix/README.md

 ### Loading Errors

-Erros occurring during database load are sent to `Logger` with level `:error`.
-The contain an atom with the specific error (like `:enoent`) and, in some cases, are more readable error message.
+Errors occurring during database load are sent to `Logger` with level `:error`.
+They contain an atom with the specific error (like `:enoent`) and, in some cases, are more readable error message.

 The errors are defined by the adapter.